Professor of Political Science

 My broad research interests are in the comparative politics and political economy of advanced industrialized democracies, especially those of Western Europe and North America.
 I'm particularly interested in welfare state reform and the impact of political partisanship on welfare state outcomes, and I also have an ongoing interest in elections and political parties within the Canadian province of Quebec.

 I joined the Wittenberg faculty in 2003.
-My wife, Bobbi Jo, and I were married in Scotland in July 2005.
 A native of Scotland, I'm a lifelong fan of Rangers Football Club.